b---c/draft-bdc-something-something-certificate/main.md

 # Document History

-   [[ To be removed by the RFC Editor before publication as an RFC (should that come to pass) ]] draft-bdc-something-something-certificate-02
+   [[ To be removed by the RFC Editor before publication as an RFC (should that come to pass) ]] draft-bdc-something-something-certificate-03

+   * Expanded [[further discussion notes]] to capture some of the feedback in and around the presentation of the draft in SECDISPATCH at IETF 107 and add those who've provided such feedback to the acknowledgements

+   draft-bdc-something-something-certificate-02

    * Editorial tweaks + [[further discussion notes]]